 The Chapter’s Education Foundation will take this time to formally recognize the achievements of local River Region students and STEM instructors receiving High School Information Technology Internship Program (ITIP) awards and “Education For Industry” scholarships.
-Last year, the Chapter successfully placed 5 hard-working students in HS ITIP positions (paid internships with local IT companies) and awarded 4 “Education For Industry” college scholarships to local ASU and Troy students.
+Last year, the Chapter successfully placed 4 hard-working students in HS ITIP positions (paid internships with local IT companies) and awarded 5 “Education For Industry” college scholarships to local ASU, AUM, and Troy students.

 During the luncheon select schools will also be awarded grants to fund STEM related initiatives and the purchase of state-of-the-art essential STEM technology/equipment/software for enhanced classroom learning.

-Providing scholarships and internship opportunities for local, hard-working students is only a portion of the Education Foundation’s outreach efforts to promote STEM education in the community—the Chapter also continuously provides support via Robotics donations to the Wetumpka Robotics Program (who placed 1st overall in the War Eagle BEST competition and 2nd overall in the South’s BEST competition this year) and the growing Macon County Robotics Program.
-The Prattville Girl Scouts were also recipients of a Robotics donation in 2014.
-Additionally, the Chapter works to support local schools within Montgomery and Macon counties via Chapter Initiative Grants (in 2014, totaled over $25,000) and Science Teaching Tools Grants.
+Providing scholarships and internship opportunities for local, hard-working students is only a portion of the Education Foundation’s outreach efforts to promote STEM education in the community—the Chapter also continuously provides support via Robotics donations to the Wetumpka Robotics Program and the growing Macon County Robotics Program.
+The Maxwell Robotics Team also received a Robotics donation in 2015.
+Additionally, the Chapter works to support local schools within Montgomery and Macon counties via Chapter Initiative Grants (in 2015, totaled over $20,000) and Science Teaching Tools Grants.

 The Education Foundation will take time during the luncheon to recognize the generosity of corporate donors that make such education outreach efforts possible.

-We welcome you to attend the Montgomery AFCEA Chapter Education Foundation Annual Scholarship Luncheon to hear more about how industry’s donations support the local community in fostering IT into the education of today’s youth.
+We welcome you to attend the Montgomery AFCEA Chapter Education Foundation Annual Luncheon to hear more about how industry’s donations support the local community in fostering IT into the education of today’s youth.